-Decision support tools may provide a useful mechanism to combine distribution models from multiple stages of the full annual cycle and allow users to consider multiple stages during the decision-making process.
+Decision support tools may provide a useful mechanism to combine distribution models from multiple stages of the full annual cycle during the decision-making process.
 Decision support tools have a long history in conservation, tracing back at least to the debut of Marxan and its predecessors in the 1990s and early 2000s (Ball et al. 2009).
 Like Marxan, many decision support tools focus on the problem of spatial prioritization of conservation, putting them in a class of tool called spatial decision support systems (Crossland et al. 1995).
-Spatial decision support systems (SDSS) utilize user-friendly, interactive toolsets to guide users through the process of making a set of spatial prioritization decisions.
+Spatial decision support systems (SDSS) utilize user-friendly, interactive toolsets to guide users through making a set of spatial prioritization decisions.
 SDSS frequently come as extensions of existing geographic information systems such as ArcMap (McConnell & Burger 2011), but the learning curve and costs associated with professional geographic information systems can often be an impediment to reaching the intended user base.
-The widespread adoption of interactive online mapping tools, such as the leaflet javascript library and ArcGIS Online, has greatly expanded the potential for custom built SDSS that are accessible via a web browser and can be easily used by decision makers with little additional training (Sugumaran & Sugumaran 2007).
+The widespread adoption of interactive online mapping tools, such as the leaflet javascript library and ArcGIS Online, has greatly expanded custom built SDSS that are accessible via a web browser and can be easily used by decision makers with little additional training (Sugumaran & Sugumaran 2007).

 SDSS have several advantages as a distribution method for species distribution models.
-First, SDSS allow us to walk users through the process of using the species distribution model as it was intended.
-This can be a useful way to ensure that users comply with the constraints of the species distribution model and adhere to appropriate uses, especially given that overextension of species distribution models is a major issue in conservation (Sofaer et al. 2019).
-Second, SDSS allow us to incorporate additional data that can be used to make management decisions, such as management area boundaries and land use/land cover data.
-The additional layers incorporated into SDSS could easily be extended to include multiple single-season distribution models for the sake of full annual cycle conservation planning.
+First, an SDSS can assist users with appropriate use of the species distribution model.
+Users should understand the constraints of the species distribution model and adhere to appropriate uses, especially given that overextension of species distribution models is a major issue in conservation (Sofaer et al. 2019).
+Second, a SDSS can incorporate additional spatial information, such as management area boundaries and land use/land cover data, and multiple single-stage distribution models to improve full annual cycle management and conservation planning.